ideasawakened/ideasawakened.github.io/_posts/2024-01-16-embarcadero-network-issues.md

 Also note that GetIt is still unusable for RAD Studio 10.4 (down for 65 days and counting with no announcement of a replacement server being available.)

+## Update 20
+`April 11, 2024`

+After a beta testing period to get the main implementation issues worked out, the Quality Portal replacement site for customers went live on April 5th.
+Embarcadero posted a blog post with some details: [The New Quality Portal Is Live – Here Are The Details](https://blogs.embarcadero.com/the-new-quality-portal-is-live-here-are-the-details/)

+Here is the link to use to access the new QP:  https://embt.atlassian.net/servicedesk/customer/portals

+Here is their current FAQ:
+- If the old QP is now read-only, will I still be able to comment on the reports in there?
+  - Yes.
+You will not be able to create new issues though.
+New issues and requests need to be raised in the New Embarcadero Quality Portal (QP).
+- Will I be able to see the old QP issues on the new Quality Portal?
+  - No. The systems are synchronized internally and we refer to both but there is no current way of surfacing a link between the old and new systems.
+- I liked the old QP, why did you change?
+  - Atlassian, our service provider for the issue tracking software, deprecated and retired some of their systems.
+This new portal is based on the latest offering they have for this kind of customer ticketing system.
+- Is the new QP running on the old servers?
+How reliable is it going to be?
+  - This new Quality Portal (QP) uses cloud-based hosting from Atlassian.
+It should be robust and early usage seems to indicate it’s pretty fast too.

+Some QP notes:
+- Some people are reporting that they do not see any issues after signing up.
+I have seen some comments that they are working on this issue and some have also said that if you add a new issue, then you are automatically added to the proper group to see all the issues.
+(Please don't create a junk issue just to get quicker access... create an account and wait a day if needed.)
+- With two different public systems and a third internal system in use by Embarcadero staff, ticket duplication is going to be an ongoing issue.

+ And after 88 days of server downtime with no estimate on restoration, GetIt is still unusable for RAD Studio 10.4.
+As with the idea of getting old QP issues into the new QP, I assume this is a lost cause at this point.